GLOBAL MARKETS-Shares rally on earnings, data; bond prices slip

 The greenback briefly turned negative against the yen on the

-weaker U.S. data but regained some of an early rise and was last
+weaker U.S. data but regained some of its early rise and was

 European government bond yields were broadly unchanged ahead